 - Use data to identify improvement areas: Data analytics can not only provide timely reporting but also help in modeling and simulation exercises.
 For example, many companies assume their network design is fixed.
 However, data analytics can provide insights into how best to optimize and tweak the network as market demand changes due to seasonality or changes in consumer preference.

-Supply chains can provide significant competitive advantage to companies.
+Supply chains can provide a significant competitive advantage to companies.
 However, increasing complexity (globalization, product proliferation, etc.) is overwhelming it.
 Getting total system cost to drive design and improving business processes can fix the underlying ailments.
-Processes such as demand based planning, tiering of supply chain based on demand pattern, and rationalizing service levels based on customer profitability have shown to improve supply chain performance.
+Processes such as demand-based planning, tiering of supply chain based on demand pattern, and rationalizing service levels based on customer profitability have shown to improve supply chain performance.

 Suman’s mission is to help clients achieve a competitive edge in the marketplace.
 With more than 20 years of international consulting experience, Suman has a proven track record delivering an innovative and strategic approach with outstanding results.